zhenjiao/openlocTest/loc/zh-CN/articles/best-practices-retry-general.md

   * Prevent multiple instances of the same client, or multiple instances of different clients, from sending retries at the same times.
 If this is likely to occur, introduce randomization into the retry intervals.
 * **Test your retry strategy and implementation:**
   * Ensure you fully test your retry strategy implementation under as wide a set of circumstances as possible, especially when both the application and the target resources or services it uses are under extreme load.
 To check behavior during testing, you can:
       * Inject transient and non-transient faults into the service.
 For example, send invalid requests or add code that detects test requests and responds with different types of errors.
-For an example using TestApi, see [Fault Injection Testing with TestApi](http://msdn.microsoft.com/magazine/ff898404.aspx) 和 [Introduction to TestApi – Part 5: Managed Code Fault Injection APIs](http://blogs.msdn.com/b/ivo_manolov/archive/2009/11/25/9928447.aspx).
+For an example using TestApi, see [Fault Injection Testing with TestApi](http://msdn.microsoft.com/magazine/ff898404.aspx) and [Introduction to TestApi – Part 5: Managed Code Fault Injection APIs](http://blogs.msdn.com/b/ivo_manolov/archive/2009/11/25/9928447.aspx).
       * Create a mock of the resource or service that returns a range of errors that the real service may return.
 Ensure you cover all the types of error that your retry strategy is designed to detect.
       * Force transient errors to occur by temporarily disabling or overloading the service if it is a custom service that you created and deployed (you should not, of course, attempt to overload any shared resources or shared services within Azure).
       * For HTTP-based APIs, consider using the FiddlerCore library in your automated tests to change the outcome of HTTP requests, either by adding extra roundtrip times or by changing the response (such as the HTTP status code, headers, body, or other factors).
 This enables deterministic testing of a subset of the failure conditions, whether transient faults or other types of failure.
 For more information, see [FiddlerCore](http://www.telerik.com/fiddler/fiddlercore).
 For examples of how to use the library, particularly the **HttpMangler** class, examine the [source code for the Azure Storage SDK](https://github.com/Azure/azure-storage-net/tree/master/Test).